 If you’re thinking about adopting, Richard offered up some helpful advice, “Adoption is an incredible way to grow your family.
 And you will love that child more than you thought possible.”
 He also stressed how important it is to do your research and make sure you know all of the possible ups and downs that go along with adopting.
 In the end, he thinks that no matter how you make your family, being a parent is an incredible gift.
 “The love you have for your children… there is no differentiation in our minds.
 They are just our children.
 We never think of them as biological or adopted.
 They’re your kids and you love them.”

 We know Capital One is a great place to work, but it still feels amazing to receive third-party validation!
 That's one reason we're thrilled to be included on the 2019 Best Adoption-Friendly Workplace by the Dave Thomas Foundation.
 Read more about why we're #3 on their list here.

-- Senior Software Engineer (Digital Payments) Richmond, Virginia
+- Senior Software Engineer - Full Stack Richmond, Virginia

 - Distinguished Solutions Architect - Director McLean, Virginia, Richmond, Virginia